nomad-software/dunit/README.md

 ## Compilier flags

 ### Required
-1. Mocking behaviour is only injected in debug mode so you must used the `-debug` flag for mocking to work.
+1. Mocking behaviour is only injected in unit test mode so you must used the `-unittest` flag for mocking to work.
 1. Usually when using DUnit all unit testing code is placed within unittest blocks.
 If this is the case you must compile using the `-unittest` flag to enable their execution.

 ### Notes